 You should calculate your monthly salary, take into account regular outgoings that you have and compare this to the predicted monthly payments, bearing in mind mortgage terms and interest rates.
 The availability of a mortgage may also depend on your credit history.
 If you have other outstanding credit, such as credit cards, store cards, loans, finance, car leases, or a history of late payments or bad debts you may not be offered as many options for a mortgage.

-Some lenders have certain criteria around minimum loan sizes, minimum property value and minimum income requirements and £30,000 could make the pool of lenders slightly smaller to choose from which is why Nottingham Mortgage Services advisers search over 60 different lenders to ensure they find the right deal for your specific mortgage needs.
+Some lenders have certain criteria around minimum loan sizes, minimum property value and minimum income requirements and £30,000 could make the pool of lenders slightly smaller to choose from which is why Mortgage Advice Bureau's advisers search over 90 different lenders to ensure they find the right deal for your specific mortgage needs.

 Looking to buy a home?
 If you’d like a better idea of the monthly payments, try our mortgage and deposit calculators.